alessonscap/rsna-challenge-2018/README.md

 Introduction
 ===================================================

 This project contains our 10th place solution in the [RSNA Pneumonia Detection Challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).
-The team named DASA-FIDI-IARA is composed by: MSc.
-Alesson Scapinello, MSc Bernardo Henz, MSc Daniel Souza, MD MSc Felipe Kitamura, MD Igor Santos and MSc José Venson.
+The team named DASA-FIDI-IARA is composed by: Alesson Scapinello, MSc, Bernardo Henz, MSc, Daniel Souza, MSc, Felipe Kitamura, MD, MSc, Igor Santos, MD and José Venson, MSc.

-Briefly, our solution is based on an keras implementation of [retinanet](https://github.com/fizyr/keras-retinanet) with resnet101 as backbone.
+Briefly, our solution is based on a keras implementation of [retinanet](https://github.com/fizyr/keras-retinanet) with resnet101 as backbone.
 We made some improvements to the original code, such as adding anchor ratios that best fit our training dataset, different data augmentation and hyperparameters.

 Below you have all the information that you need to install and reproduce the results.